 Prospective students may receive an application by contacting the Graduate School.

 Transcripts from all educational institutions and two (2) letters of recommendation are required for graduate students.
 Admission is made in the fall semester only.
-GRE scores are recommended, and required for fellowship applicants.
+GRE scores are not required but are strongly recommended.
 Submission of a portfolio demonstrating creative ability is required.
-Portfolios may include drawings, photography, creative writing or designs.
 Foreign students without an undergraduate degree from a U.S. institution or an undergraduate degree conducted in English are required to pass the Test for English as a Foreign Language (TOEFL) with a reading (22), writing (22), listening (20), and speaking (25).
 IELTS required score is 7.0.

 Study Abroad Options